 It’s the rare person whose imagination isn’t captured by the delight in creating a gingerbread house.
 There’s the architecture aspect, as the house’s pieces are baked and fitted — and icing-caulked — together in a variety of ways.
 There’s the decorating, which can be done with all manner of bright candies and objects and patterns that can recall familiar items — or not!
 And there’s the very satisfying, whimsical, one-of-a-kind structure that results.

 Here are some tips and ideas from around the web for creating gingerbread and other candied houses.

-From Wilton, comes this extremely informative and creative guide to decorating with icing and candies that covers everything from creating icicles to fireplaces to shutters to stained-glass windows.
+From Wilton, comes this extremely informative and creative guide to decorating gingerbread houses that covers multiple styles.

 Celebrating Christmas offers recipes, ideas, and enough blueprints for homes and landscaping (from ponds to flower-lined paths) to satisfy your inner general contractor.

 Gingerbread House Heaven is another site with lots of ideas and beautiful pictures for inspiration.
 Think you can’t light a gingerbread house with real lights, for instance?
 Think again.
 This site shares how, in addition to offering instructions for melted-candy windows that will make the light glow realistically through.
 Roofing textures and various recipes for edible clay are among the many other things covered.

 If you’re still seeking good gingerbread recipes and building how-tos, Simply Recipes has plenty.

 Rather skip the headaches of building and just move in?
 Here are lots of turn-key house ideas, like using milk cartons or other bases, as a way of getting right to the decorating fun.